 Juan Logan is an artist who produces mixed-media paintings, wall art, and furniture, all in the style of Gustav Klimt.
-Juan’s site gets the landing page right, and it doesn’t bother the viewer with unnecessary information or cluttered design.
+Juan’s site gets the landing page right and doesn’t bother the viewer with unnecessary information or cluttered design.

 Juan’s landing page image is reminiscent of greeting cards, but you’ll find that his site navigation immediately brings the viewer to pictures with more depth soon after.

 With his ink sketches of countrysides, castles, and medieval engineering, Guy Gilray’s art is wholesome and bucolic.
 Guy’s work is dark and brooding in his oil paintings, and his website reflects both moods with extreme precision.

 In terms of modern design standards, Guy’s website breaks all the rules.
 The background is dark, the text is a simple typeset, and the navigation is minimal.
 However, Guy’s site shines as a portfolio website because it provides his art with the space it needs to be perceived fully.

 Miss Aniela’s fashion and photography site bridge the gap between complicated elements and simple galleries, creating the ideal portfolio in art.
 Aniela’s pet portraits are advertised separately from other navigation elements, emphasizing her photography and digital images without confusing thematic diversity.

 Full of inspiration, Aniela’s e-commerce suite is minimal, but it’s enough to get buyers in the door.
 Overall, that’s the goal of many artists’ portfolios.